Dizziness in Lyme Disease: When It’s Not an Ear Problem

 What Helps

-Management often involves addressing multiple factors:
+Management often requires addressing multiple factors at the same time.

 - Reducing neuroinflammation